tektutor/qemu-july-2025/Day2/README.md

 <pre>
--b creates a copy-on-write clone: vm2.qcow2 depends on vm1.qcow2 vm1.qcow2 - is the disk image used in existing virtual machine 1 vm2.qcow2 - is the new disk image created cloing the first virtual machine's disk image vm2.qcow2 depends on vm1.qcow2 any new changes done to the the vm2.qcow2 are stored in the vm2.qcow2, all existing changes are used read-only from vm1.qcows this helps to conservatively use the storage
+-b creates a copy-on-write clone: vm2.qcow2 depends on vm1.qcow2 vm1.qcow2 - is the disk image used in existing virtual machine 1 vm2.qcow2 - is the new disk image created cloning the first virtual machine's disk image vm2.qcow2 depends on vm1.qcow2 any new changes done to the the vm2.qcow2 are stored in the vm2.qcow2, all existing changes are used read-only from vm1.qcows this helps to conservatively use the storage